 Aimee Lee, my friend and hanji artist, and I are both Americans who were born to Korean immigrant parents.
 Because of the shared experience of belonging neither-here-nor-there, our conversations often find their home in memory and longing.
 Aimee has traveled to Korea many times to study the art of Korean papermaking and uses hanji to create beautiful artwork.
 I have also returned to Korea to learn more about folk performance traditions and explore ways to express that communal spirit into my work in the U.S. as a performer, organizer, and composer.
 Our work will traverse the landscapes of Korea in the 1790s, 1950s, post-war period, and post-Hart-Celler Act USA, through the eyes of women who experienced them.
 Aimee and I will create a collection of visual and sound pieces to be performed by us that process the memories of generations of women before us.
 While these are not our direct experiences, these memories are our inheritance, which we seek to translate, transform, and fully embody.

-We will be developing the project in November 2022 in Cleveland, OH at Aimee’s new Hanji Studio.
-Our time together is made possible by the 2022 New Music USA Creator Development Fund.
+We worked on the project in November 2022 in Cleveland, OH at Aimee’s new Hanji Studio (photo above).
+Our time together was made possible by the 2022 New Music USA Creator Development Fund.

 *Written by Kim Samuidang and translated into English by Jahyun Kim Haboush in Epistolary Korea: Letters in the Communicative Space of The Choson, 1392-1910